my_vsnprintf() is used internally in the server as a portable printf replacement. And it's also exported to plugins as a service.

 old formats can still be supported or they can be removed and in the latter case the major version of the service should be increased to signal an incompatible change.

-All error messages and all usages of my_vsnprintf should be changed to use the new syntax and gcc printf format checks should be enabled.
+All error messages and all usages of my_vsnprintf should be changed to use the new syntax.
+One way to do it is to disable old syntax conditonally, only in debug builds.
+All gcc printf format checks should be enabled.